collective/collective.developermanual/source/reference_manuals/active/deployment/preparing.rst

 * zypper in openssl-devel
 * zypper in expat-devel

---build-python will be needed as the system Python 2.7 is missing many modules.
+--build-python will be needed as the system Python 2.7 is missing many standard modules.

 OS X
 ****